-(ii) In order to exercise the option to acquire an additional 30% interest in Sunland, the Company must incur an additional A\$3.0 million in expenditures on the property for a total of A\$4.0 million before December 31, 2017 and issue an additional 3 million common shares of the Company to Rowen.
+- (ii) In order to exercise the option to acquire an additional 30% interest in Sunland, the Company must incur an additional A\$3.0 million in expenditures\ on the property for a total of A\$4.0 million before December 31, 2017, issue an additional 3 million common shares to Rowen. - \ Eligible expenditures under the Hawkwood Option include expenditures incurred by the Company and Eastern Iron Limited ("Eastern Iron"), under their agreement with Rugby Pty Limited (see Eastern Iron Joint Venture Agreement, Australia).